xiaoyingpu/csci208/README.md

 A semester-long project: pick up a new language and answer questions.

+__Note:__

-__Note:__ the bibtex citations are all broken in the markdown files.
+- the bibtex citations are all broken in the markdown files.
 Please search for the citation keys within the project.
+- if you have the Haskell and LaTeX dependencies figured out, do `pandoc -s -S --bibliography biblio.bib --filter pandoc-citeproc *.md -o report.pdf" will give a nice PDF of the whole thing.